-The instruction sequence is shown in Figure 16.
+The instruction sequence is shown in Fast Read Instruction Sequence Diagram figure.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
 The whole memory can, therefore, be read with a single Read Data Bytes at Higher Speed (FAST_READ) instruction.
 When the highest address is reached, the address counter rolls over to 000000h, allowing the read sequence to be continued indefinitely.